ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 is an important part of modern TLS setups.
-The core of it is to use ephemeral (short-lived) keys for key exchange so that an attacker gaining access to a server cannot use any of the keys found there to decrypt past TLS sessions they may have recorded.
+The core of it is to use ephemeral (short-lived) keys for key exchange so that an attacker gaining access to a server cannot use any of the keys found there to decrypt past TLS sessions they may have recorded previously.

-We must not use the server's RSA key pair whose public key is contained in the certificate for key exchanges if we want PFS.
+We must not use the server's RSA key pair, whose public key is contained in the certificate, for key exchanges if we want PFS.
 This key pair is long-lived and will most likely outlive certificate expiration dates as you would just use the same key pair to generate a new certificate after the current expired.
-In case the server is compromised it would be far too easy to determine the location of the private key on disk or in memory and use it to decrypt past TLS sessions.
+In case the server is compromised it would be far too easy to determine the location of the private key on disk or in memory and use it to decrypt recorded TLS sessions from the past.

 Using [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
 key exchanges where key generation is *a lot* cheaper we can use a key pair exactly once and discard it afterwards.
-An attacker with access to the server can still compromise the authentication part as shown above and {M,W}ITM everything from here on using the certificate's private key but past TLS session are inaccessible.
+An attacker with access to the server can still compromise the authentication part as shown above and {M,W}ITM everything from here on using the certificate's private key, but past TLS sessions stay protected.

-## How can Session Resumption compromise PFS?
+## How can Session Resumption botch PFS?

 TLS provides two session resumption features: Session IDs and Session Tickets.
-To better understand how those can be attacked it is worth to look at them in more detail.
+To better understand how those can be attacked it is worth looking at them in more detail.

 ### Session IDs

 In a full handshake the server sends a *Session ID* as part of the "hello" message.
 On a subsequent connection the client can use this session ID and pass it to the server when connecting.
-Because both the server and the client have saved the last session's "secret state" under the session ID they can simply resume the TLS session where they left off.
+Because both server and client have saved the last session's "secret state" under the session ID they can simply resume the TLS session where they left off.

-To support session resumption via session IDs the server must obviously maintain a cache that maps past session IDs to the sessions' secret states.
+To support session resumption via session IDs the server must obviously maintain a cache that maps past session IDs to those sessions' secret states.
 The cache itself is the main weak spot, stealing the cache contents allows to decrypt all sessions whose session IDs are contained in it.